 The email acceptance notification will include an online payment link, requiring a credit card.
-Because of the popularity of the program, work weeks fill up fast, so payment should be made in a timely manner.
-Delaying payment could jeopardize participation.
+Because of the popularity of the program, work weeks fill up fast, so payment must be made in a timely manner.
+Delaying payment will jeopardize participation.
 Once the fee is paid, placement is confirmed.
-Emails are sent at later dates with all the information needed to volunteer.
+Follow up emails will be sent 1-2 months before your program begins.